-Appendix D: Annual Ethics Pledge Annual Ethics Pledge
+Appendix D: Annual Ethics Pledge

+Annual Ethics Pledge

-The following pledge is required to be made annually by all officers and employees of Eagle Mountain City: I, \\\\\\am the duly elected/appointed
+The following pledge is a equired to be made annually by all officers and employees of Eagle Mountain

+City: I, am the duly elected/appointed

-\\\\\ of Eagle Mountain City.
+of Eagle Mountain City.

-I pledge to adhere to the code of ethics as approved by the City Council.
-These topics include, but are not limited to: improper use of official position, accepting gifts or loans, disclosing privileged information, retaining a financial or beneficial interest in a transaction, nepotism, misuse of public resources or property, outside employment, political activity, fair and equal treatment, and conduct after leaving office or employment.
-Additionally, I pledge to disclose all conflicts of interest on the conflict of interest disclosure form.
-I understand that state statute and City ordinance provide for penalties for violation of specific unethical behavior.
-Signing this document verifies that I have been provided time to read applicable statutes and ordinances, as well as the Eagle Mountain City code of ethics.
+limited to: improper use retaining a financial or ber outside employment, pol employment.
+Additionally of official position, neficial interest in a titical activity, fair v, I pledge to disclos proved by the City Council.
+These topics include, but are no accepting gifts or loans, disclosing privileged information transaction, nepotism, misuse of public resources or property and equal treatment, and conduct after leaving office of the all conflicts of interest on the conflict of interest disclosure to ordinance provide for penaltics for violation of specific

+unethical behavior.
+Signin and ordinances, as well as g this document ver the Eagle Mountain

-DATED THIS DAY OF ,
+DATED THIS DAY OF By:

-By:

 Title/Office:

-SWORN TO AND SUBSCRIB ED BY ME
+SWORN TO AND SUBS CRIBED BY ME

 THIS DAY OF ,

 NOTARY PUBLIC